fruvs/Copycord/README.md

 > [!IMPORTANT]
 > **Features:**
-> - Clones host server categories and channels on first run
+> - Clone host server categories, channels, roles, emojis, stickers, and messages
 > - Detects channel renames, position changes, and recreates missing channels on the fly
 > - Category and channel filtering
 > - Creates webhooks in all channels used to forward identical messages as they are sent